snl-dakota/dakota/docs/user/usingdakota/examples/gettingstarted.rst

 making the use of probability theory questionable and leading to nonprobabilistic methods based on interval specifications.
 The subsection demonstrates the use of Monte Carlo random sampling for Uncertainty Quantification.

-Figure 2.9 shows the Dakota input file for an example problem that demonstrates some of the random sampling capabilities available in Dakota.
+:numref:`tutorial:rosenbrock_mc` shows the Dakota input file for an example problem that demonstrates some of the random sampling capabilities available in Dakota.
 In this example, the design parameters, x1 and x2, will be treated as uncertain parameters that have uniform distributions over the interval [-2, 2].
 This is specified in the variables block of the input file, beginning with the keyword uniform uncertain.
 Another difference from earlier input files such as Figure 2.7 occurs in the responses